tdudek1/AutoAPI/README.md

 }
 ```

-If you want to use policy authorizaton derive like this
+If you want to use policy authorization derive like this

 ```c#
 [Route("/api/authdata/{*query}")]